XpiritBV/ContainerWorkshop2018Docs/Lab6-RegistriesClusters.md

 ## Deploy your Docker composition to a cluster

+> You can switch back to the master branch and build your images from there.

 Kubernetes does not use Docker Compose files for its deployments.
 The Visual Studio solution contains a folder `Deployments` under `Solution Items`.
 You should find a Kubernetes deployment manifest in it, called `gamingwebapp.k8s-static.yaml`.
 Kubernetes use these files instead of composition files.
 Open a command prompt and navigate to the folder.

 You need to make a few changes to the manifest for it to be useable.
 In particular, make sure you change the following markers: